Kenya Population Pyramid (2025)

 What are the economic implications of Kenya's demographics?

 Kenya's demographic profile creates notable economic challenges through its impact on labor markets, consumption patterns, and fiscal requirements.
 With 60.7% of the population in working ages, the country has moderate workforce capacity requiring productivity enhancements.
 The dependency ratio of 64.7 means each working person supports 0.6 dependents, requiring substantial resources for dependent care.
-Large youth populations drive demand for education and job creation, requiring annual employment generation for 1,390,668 new workforce entrants.
 Lower elderly proportions postpone aging-related fiscal pressures.
 These demographic patterns influence economic growth potential, social spending priorities, and long-term fiscal sustainability in Kenya.

 Is Kenya experiencing a demographic dividend?